Melih199/VR_4_Robotics/README.md

 ./setup.sh
 ./build.sh
 ```
-If you have an error releated with clang version you can try 8 or 12 instead of 10
+If you have an error related with clang version you can try 8 or 12 instead of 10

 ## PX4 installation